PlutoSolutions/Abyss/README.md

 + Ciruu, cout970 and some other faggot - making this paste
 + [Crystallinqq](https://github.com/Crystallinqq) - making the original 1.2.1 crack
-+ [mrnv](https://github.com/mr-nv) - reversing Crystallinqq's crack and updating it to latest version of Abyss
++ [mrnv](https://github.com/mr-nv) - reversing Crystallinqq's crack and updating it to the latest version of Abyss
 + [maywr](https://github.com/maywr) - making the logo
 + hameha/obnal2004/hahme69 - providing an account